MINI COUPE

 Key Takeaways:

-• The Mini Coupe is a lightweight, all-metal, single-seat sporting aircraft that made its first flight in 1971 and was certified in 1972.
+• The Mini Coupe is a lightweight, all-metal, single-seat sporting aircraft, first flown in 1971 and certified in 1972, proving popular with 150 sets of plans sold by late 1975.

-• It is powered by a 65-hp modified Volkswagen 1,600cc engine, featuring constant-chord, stressed-skin wings and non-retractable tricycle landing gear.
+• It is powered by a 65-hp modified Volkswagen 1,600cc engine and features constant-chord, stressed-skin wings, non-retractable tricycle landing gear, and an optional canopy.

 See a mistake?
 Contact us.